 Testing is subject to availability.
-Additional charges my be incurred for special requests.
+Additional charges may be incurred for special requests.

-The First District Health Unit (FDHU) lab is a state-certified facility that regularly tests water samples for various contaminates and usability.
-Municipal and private water supplies are inspected for compliance with local, state and federal regulations.
+The First District Health Unit (FDHU) lab is a state-certified facility that routinely tests water samples.
+Municipal water supplies are tested for compliance with local, state and federal regulations.